 Being a travel enthusiast, I have been around the globe a few times with and without my little family.
 However, there is still one country I have not been to that is pulling me with magnetic force.

 Five reasons why I am dreaming of taking the family to Mauritius

-Mauritius homes a mere 160 km of white sandy beaches with aqua blue tropical waters.
-It’s not uncommon to see pods of dolphins on boat trips just of the coast, or shoals of beautifully coloured fish when snorkelling off the beach.
+Mauritius has a mere 160 km of white sandy beaches with aqua-blue tropical waters.
+It’s not uncommon to see pods of dolphins on boat trips just off the coast or shoals of beautifully coloured fish when snorkelling off the beach.

-Not to mention the beautiful lagoons and incredible reefs that are also on offer.
-I don’t think it would be possible to get bored of exploring the coast in Mauritius.
+Not to mention the beautiful lagoons and incredible reefs that are also on offer, I don’t think it would be possible to get bored of exploring the coast in Mauritius.

-Its sometimes hard to sit still on relaxing holidays, I love exploring so much and feel the diversity of the beaches alone would keep us all entertained.
+It’s sometimes hard to sit still on relaxing holidays, I love exploring so much and feel the diversity of the beaches alone would keep us entertained.
 Every day in Mauritius must be a beach day, when your skin is salty and your hair is crimped, don’t you just love that feeling?

-But thats not all!
+But that’s not all!

 What I also really love about Mauritian culture, there is no one official religion.
 Instead Muslims, Hindus and Christians live in harmony, respecting each others religious preferences.

 Listening to the local music and performances is a great way to get immersed in a culture.
 Kids can also be a great conversation starter with locals on our travels.
 I hear Mauritians are extremely welcoming and friendly with kids — bonus!

 An abundance of activities

 Before choosing a destination, I always like to ensure both us adults and our little one will be kept busy with some memorable activities.
 Anything involving wildlife in their natural habitat, water sports and beautiful landscapes will please us.

 However my absolute favourite attraction for families that I would love to visit is Domaine de L’Étoile.
 A nature reserve with flora and fauna, they have endless activities for all ages.

 When it comes to Mauritian landscape, just look on Pinterest, my mind was blown!
 Waterfalls, giant lily pads at the botanical garden, and an image of Pieter Both Mountain, are just some of the natural wonders I would love to see.

 From Michelin star fine dining, to beach huts with superb local eats, the variety of food and experiences are impressive.
 The fine dining options are mainly based within resorts, however they are also open to the public.

 I’ve been browsing through local dishes and I would most certainly have to try the smoked marlin and daube.
 If you like seafood, it seems Mauritius is the place to go!

 When it comes to family and restaurants, many places provide extra things for the kids.
 From a play corner at The Russian Hut, to mini golf at La Dolce Vita Italian restaurant, it seems the family friendly options are endless!

 Everyone has their style of travel that can sometimes depend on budget.
 I am personally game for most things as long as it is clean and safe for kids.

 The price range caters for all budgets.
 A lot of people think Mauritius is out of their budget, but I was so happy to find you don’t have to compromise on the experience if you choose a more reasonable hotel.

 I guess the only expense which could prove more tricky is the flights.
 That is where air miles come in handy!